Harnack Inequalities and Ergodicity of Stochastic Reaction-Diffusion Equation in $L^p$: Introduction

-Here the homogeneous Dirichlet boundary condition on the bounded, open subset $\OOO$ of $\rr^d$ is considered, the initial value $X_0=x$ vanishes on the boundary $\partial \OOO$ of $\OOO$, the nonlinear drift function $f$ has polynomial growth and satisfies a certain dissipative condition, the driving process $(W_t)_{t \ge 0}$ is a $U$-valued cylindrical Wiener process, and the linear operator $G$ is a densely defined closed linear operator on $U$ which could be unbounded (see Section \ref{sec2} for more details).
+Here $f$ has polynomial growth and satisfies a dissipativity condition, $(W_t)_{t \ge 0}$ is a cylindrical Wiener process, and $G$ is a densely defined closed linear operator which could be unbounded (see Section \ref{sec2} for more details).